docarray/docarray/docs/fundamentals/notebook-support/index.md

 ```{figure} mesh-point-cloud.png
 ```

-Additionally, you can also display an RGB image and its corresponding depth image.
+Additionally, you can also display an RGB image and its corresponding depth image:

 ```{figure} image-rgbd.png
 ```